judyfong/compare_g2p_models/README.md

 sequitur
 IPA
 #### Location
-There are no public models.
+There are no public models but you can contact [lvl.ru.is](https://lvl.ru.is/) if you would like a copy.

 terra:/models/althingi
 #### Dependencies:
 sequitur-g2p